Asymptotically conical Calabi-Yau manifolds, I: Crepant resolutions

 where $\xi$ is the primitive basic harmonic $(1,1)$-form on $L$ that represents the restriction of $\mathfrak{k}$ to $L$.
 Notice that $p^*\xi = O(r^{-2})$.
 If $\xi = 0$, or equivalently, if $\mathfrak{k} \in H^2_c(M)$, then we even have

 for some $\epsilon > 0$.
 This is the special case covered by the earlier works \cite{Joyce, vanC3, vanC2}. \end{theorem}

-\begin{example}[Candelas \& de la Ossa] One of the very few explicitly known metrics that behave as in (\ref{e:goto}) with $\xi \neq 0$ lives on the so-called small resolution of the conifold \cite{delaossa}, that is, on the total space of the rank-$2$ bundle $\mathcal{O}_{\P^1}(-1) \oplus \mathcal{O}_{\P^1}(-1)$. {This vector bundle} maps to the cone $C_1$ over $\P^1 \times \P^1$ from Example \ref{ex:calabi1} by contracting {its} zero section.
-In turn, we have two inequivalent birational maps from the total space of the square root of $K_{\P^1 \times \P^1}$ {to} the small resolution, related by a \textquotedblleft flop\textquotedblright.
+\begin{example}[Candelas \& de la Ossa] One of the very few explicitly known metrics that behave as in (\ref{e:goto}) with $\xi \neq 0$ lives on the so-called \emph{small resolution of the conifold} \cite{delaossa}, that is, on the total space of the rank-$2$ vector bundle $\mathcal{O}_{\P^1}(-1)^{\oplus 2}$.
+Contracting the zero section maps this space to the cone $C_1$ over $\P^1 \times \P^1$ from Example \ref{ex:calabi1}.
+In turn, we have two inequivalent birational maps from the total space of the square root of $K_{\P^1 \times \P^1}$ on{to} the small resolution, related by a \textquotedblleft flop\textquotedblright.

 Theorem \ref{crepant} abstractly proves the existence of a $1$-parameter family of AC Calabi-Yau metrics of rate $-2$ on this manifold that are all asymptotic to one fixed Calabi-Yau cone metric $\omega_0$ on $C_1$ via $\pi$.
 This is because $H^2_c(M) = H_{2n-2}(E) = 0$ and $h^{1,1}_{\rm pr}(\P^1 \times \P^1) = 1$,\footnote{This argument also shows that complex cones over rank-$1$ Fano manifolds have no K{\"a}hler small resolutions.} and because we can combine the scaling action of $\R^+$ on our metrics and the diffeomorphism parameter $c$ into one single parameter that scales the exceptional $\P^1$, while leaving the metric unchanged at infinity.